addyosmani/backbone-fundamentals/chapters/03-internals.md

 </html>
 ```

-You can then save and run the file in our browser of choice, such as Chrome or Firefox.
+You can then save and run the file in your browser of choice, such as Chrome or Firefox.
 Alternatively, if you prefer working with an online code editor, [jsFiddle](http://jsfiddle.net/jnf8B/) and [jsBin](http://jsbin.com/iwiwox/1/edit) versions of this boilerplate are also available.

-Most examples can also be run directly from within the console in your browser's developer tools, assuming you've loaded the boilerplate HTML page so that Backbone and it's dependencies are available for use.
+Most examples can also be run directly from within the console in your browser's developer tools, assuming you've loaded the boilerplate HTML page so that Backbone and its dependencies are available for use.

 For Chrome, you can open up the DevTools via the Chrome menu in the top right hand corner: select "Tools > Developer Tools" or alternatively use the Control + Shift + I shortcut on Windows/Linux or Command + Option + I on Mac.